5 things you might not know about blue eyes

 Eye damage from UV and blue light appears to be related to your lifetime exposure to these rays, so wearing sunglasses that block 100% UV should start during childhood, when possible.

 Photochromic lenses are another way to protect blue eyes from UV radiation.
-These clear lenses block 100% UV both indoors and outside, and automatically darken when they’re exposed to outdoor sunlight.
+These clear lenses block 100% UV radiation both indoors and outside, and automatically darken when they’re exposed to outdoor sunlight.

 READ NEXT: Eye color change surgery